 Sole proprietors do have planning opportunities to minimize their taxes.
-This includes using startup losses against other personal income as well as considerations of RRSP strategies along with other investments, timing of acquiring business assets and income spitting opportunities.
+This includes using start-up losses against other personal income as well as considerations of timing of acquiring business assets and income spitting opportunities.
 Tax planning is an ongoing process that involves arranging your income tax affairs to legally minimize your taxes as permitted under the Canadian income tax system.

 You may also be able to offset income taxed at the higher tax brackets in the current year and maintain losses to offset future high-rate income in the future.
 If you have business losses from prior years, you may only want to use sufficient losses to offset income taxed at the higher tax brackets.
 You should not use losses to reduce income below your non-refundable tax credits.